 Types of Static UPS Systems

-Static UPS sytems are available in various power topologies, but all are designed around a stored energy source – usually a lead/acid battery – that accumulates power from the electrical mains supply during normal power availability, and then dispenses it to the critical load during mains supply disturbances or blackouts.
+Static UPS systems are available in various power topologies.
+Generally speaking, there are three main operational design architectures for UPS units and modules, which are offline, online and line-interactive.
+All are designed around a stored energy source – usually a lead/acid battery – that accumulates power from the electrical mains supply during normal power availability, and then dispenses it to the critical load during mains supply disturbances or blackouts.
 This means that they use common building blocks; a rectifier/charger to convert incoming AC into a DC charging current for the battery; an inverter to generate AC current for the critical load; and a static switch to connect either the inverter output or the mains supply to the critical load as circumstances demand.

 The advantages of offline UPS systems are that they are cheaper to purchase, and without the charger and inverter being permanently on load, they are more economical and energy efficient.

 As the inverter runs from battery power once the load is transferred, the inverter can only run until the battery voltage falls to its end-of-discharge level unless another bypass supply is restored.

 Summary of an offline UPS system

 These key points might influence the decision in using an offline system:

 - Output waveform is not closely regulated under normal operations